mozilla-iam/auth0-deploy/README.md

 /*jshint esversion: 6 */
 ```

-### Auth0 Rule Web UI save button buggy
+### Auth0 Rule Web UI save button

 The Auth0 web UI where you can view and modify rules, for example at
 https://manage-dev.mozilla.auth0.com/dashboard/pi/auth-dev/rules
 when you click the `Save` button, a green banner saying
 `The rule script has been saved` shows up.
-The script however hasn't
+The content however won't
-been saved and if you refresh the page you'll see your original content
-still there.

-To workaround this
-* click the `Save` button
+always be saved and the `Save` button won't always turn from blue to
-* get the `The rule script has been saved` message
+gray.
+If waiting on the page for the async save to complete isn't working
-* click the `Save` button a second time which is still blue
+you can click the `Save` button a second time.
-* The `Save` button turns grey and your content is saved